dmanhaus/europe-cruise-2022/slides/02-florence/014-day-2-florence-ponte-vecchio.md

 <br>

-> Crossing the river Arno, a short walk leads us to the entrance of Pitti Palace.
+> Next, we'll cross into the Oltrarno, literally the "other side of the River Arno".

 ::right::